 Baud rate is expressed in the number of times a signal can change on transmission line per second.
 Usually, the transmission line uses only two signal states, and make the baud rate equal to the number of bits per second that can be transferred.

 An example can illustrate it.
-For example, 1500 baud rate means that the channel state can change up to 1500 times per second.
+For example, 1500 baud rate illustrates that the channel state can alter up to 1500 times per second.
 The meaning of changing state means that channel can change its state from 0 to 1 or from 1 to 0 up to 1500 times per second (in the given case).